 Thirsty?
 Head to the popular Devil’s Backbone Brewing Company or the award-winning Rockbridge Vineyard, and keep the craft beverages flowing along the Shenandoah Beerwerks Trail (with a solid DD, that is!).

 Bored?
-Stay entertained at the outdoor Lime Kiln Theater, the exquisite Cabell Gallery of Virginia Art, or even the wacky Dinosaur Kingdom II.
+Stay entertained at the outdoor Lime Kiln Theater, enjoy Music in the Garden during Summer Fridays at Boxerwood Nature Center, peruse the exquisite Cabell Gallery of Virginia Art, or even the wacky Dinosaur Kingdom II.
 And when you’re ready for some souvenirs, hit up Layne’s Country Store for local goodies you’ll love to take home.

 A visit to Lexington isn’t complete without a trip to at least one of our many historical sites.
 Founded in 1778 and named for the place where the first shot was fired in the American Revolution, Lexington has a rich history and deep connections to our country’s Founding Fathers and the Civil War.